NeurodataWithoutBorders/nwb-overview/docs/source/community_gallery/community_gallery.rst

 Community Gallery
 ***************************

-This page is a collection of community conversion and analysis projects cataloged here as a convenience reference for NWB users.
-This list is not a comprehensive list and many of the projects and resources are built and supported by other groups, and are in active development.
+This page is a collection of community conversion and analysis projects cataloged here as a convenient reference for NWB users.
+This list is not comprehensive and many of the projects and resources are built and supported by other groups, and are in active development.
 If you would like to contribute a project or resources, please see the instructions :nwb-overview-src:`here <>`.

 Data Conversion